-Dennis Lennox, the former elected drain commissioner for the State of Michigan in Cheboygan County, is a public affairs consultant and columnist for The Morning Sun, the daily newspaper of record in Clare, Gratiot and Isabella counties.
-His writings on politics, public policy, foreign affairs, governance, sports and travel have also appeared in a variety of newspapers, including the Toronto Sun, Financial Times, Detroit Free Press, Detroit News, Britain’s Independent, The Wall Street Journal and Washington Times.
+Dennis Lennox, the former elected drain commissioner for the State of Michigan in Cheboygan County, is a public affairs consultant and columnist for The Morning Sun, the daily newspaper of record for central Michigan.
+His writings on politics, public policy, foreign affairs and travel have been published in the Toronto Sun, Financial Times, Detroit Free Press, Detroit News, Britain’s Independent, The Wall Street Journal and Washington Times.
+He has also appeared on the BBC, CBC, CNN, MTV, National Public Radio and the Fox News Channel.

 Before entering politics, Lennox was a professional hockey official in collegiate, junior and professional leagues across Canada and the United States.
 He has also officiated professional games in two European national leagues.